hoangsonww/The-StickyNotes-App/.github/README.md

 ## Overview

 The StickyNotes App is a dynamic, user-friendly web application designed for effective note-taking and task management.
-Developed by Son (David) Nguyen in 2023, it offers a versatile suite of features, including voice note recording, color customization, tagging, and more.
+Developed by Son Nguyen in 2023, it offers a versatile suite of features, including voice note recording, color customization, tagging, and more.
 Suitable for both personal and professional use, StickyNotes stands out with its intuitive design and robust functionality.
 A mobile app version is also under development, leveraging Apache Cordova and React Native, with a planned release in the near future.

 ## Features